rewarded-interest/developer-docs/README.md

 ### Summary / Background

-This document describes and provides usage instructions for Rewarded Interest’s Javascript API that provides advertising identifier tokens to on-page parties on behalf of consumers.
+This document describes and provides usage instructions for Rewarded Interest’s Javascript API that provides Identity tokens to on-page parties on behalf of consumers.

 ### Glossary of Terms

-**Rewarded Interest Advertising Token**: an opaque string which can be resolved into a Rewarded Interest Advertising ID.
+**Rewarded Interest Identity Token**: an opaque string which can be resolved into a Rewarded Interest Advertising ID.

 **Rewarded Interest Advertising ID aka CMAID**: A durable, cross-site, cross-device advertising identifier.
 This ID remains consistent across visits and across a Rewarded Interest user’s various enrolled devices, unless they reset or pause it.